Sustainability interventions in nursing wards

 Implementation approach

-- Refer to the approach for reducing the use of a product.
+- Look at the approach for reducing the use of a product.

 - Conduct a baseline and follow-up measurement* to assess the current situation.
 Use a sample to determine the amount of unused linen that remains after a patient is discharged.
 Record the quantity and type of linen items, such as sheets, pillowcases, blankets, draw sheets, towels, washcloths, patient gowns/pyjamas, and any other items relevant to the hospital.